 An easier but uglier way is to just pound two metal fenceposts into the ground, 18 inches apart, at each end of the bed.
 String wires between them lengthwise along the bed to support the canes.

 This is how Tito and I are growing raspberries.
-We pounded the stakes in at about a 60-degree angle instead of vertically, to give them extra resistance to being pulled over by the raspberries they are supporting.
+We pounded the stakes in at about a 60-degree angle pointing away from the bed instead of vertically, to give them extra resistance to being pulled over by the raspberries they are supporting.
 If you have a very long bed and the wires start to sag in the middle, you can pound in two more posts halfway down the bed.
-These middle ones can go in vertically.
+The middle ones can go in vertically.

-Personally I am a fan of double-digging all my garden beds prior to planting, but if it’s your style you can rototill or just fork up the bed, making sure to carefully remove all weeds by the roots and to incorporate a couple of inches of good compost.
+Personally I just fork up a bed bed, making sure to carefully remove all weeds by the roots and to incorporate a couple of inches of good, well-finished compost.

 Fast-growing raspberries leafing out in the spring appreciate fertile soil, and I found this great recipe for organic raspberry fertilizer on the Fine Gardening website: